Vrendu/NewsLens-v2/README.md

 Go to chrome://extensions/ in your browser, and toggle to Developer Mode Click Load Unpacked, and select the "dist" folder within extension_frontend

-in another terminal, cd into backend and start virtual environment with command: source venv/bin/activate
+in another terminal, cd into backend and create virtual environment with: python -m venv venv

+and start virtual environment with command: source venv/bin/activate

 install dependencies with pip install -r requirements.txt